-The University of Miami’s gasoline versus hydrogen test involved breaching the fuel lines of identical vehicles, one equipped with hydrogen tank, the other with gasoline, and lighting the leaking fuels.
-The resulting flames caused severe damage to the gasoline-fueled vehicle, while the hydrogen-using vehicle was undamaged as the burning hydrogen shop up and away from the vehicle.
+The University of Miami’s gasoline versus hydrogen test involved breaching the fuel lines of identical vehicles, one equipped with a hydrogen tank, the other with a gasoline tank, and lighting the leaking fuels.
+The resulting flames caused severe damage to the gasoline-fueled vehicle, while the hydrogen-using vehicle was undamaged as the burning hydrogen shot up and away from the vehicle.

 (The flaming wreck of the Hindenburg zeppelin in 1937 is often cited as an example of the dangers of hydrogen.
 It certainly showed that the gas is highly flammable and probably wasn’t a good choice, safety-wise, as a medium to keep an airship of that era afloat.
 But that’s no basis for comparing the zeppelin’s painted fabric gas bag of 80 years ago with the heavily reinforced carbon fiber tanks used to contain pressurized hydrogen gas in today’s fuel-cell vehicles.)

 The Technical Stuff

 Here’s the rest of the hydrogen story – the uneventful part.